smarras79/JexpressoHOmesh/README.md

 | **Citation** |
 | [![DOI](https://img.shields.io/badge/article-arXiv:2401.05624-green)](https://doi.org/10.48550/arXiv.2401.05624) |

-# JEXPRESSOHO
+# JexpressoHOmesh
 This is a simple package that reads a GMSH grid file (another reader could be added as needed) and adds high-order Legendre-Gauss-Lobatto or Legendre-Gauss nodes.

 Suggested Julia version: 1.10.0

 If you use JexpressoHmeshO please drop us a line to let us know.
 We'd like to add a link to your paper or work on this page.

-Please cite JexpressoHmeshO using:
+Please cite JexpressoHmesh with:

 ```
 @misc{tissaoui2024,